yogeshnikam671/SpringAuthApplication/SpringSecurity.md

 This is how we can create the filter and add it in the filter chain to intercept and authorize all the requests using JWT token validation.

+In the latest changes, we have got rid of the `NoOpReactiveAuthenticationManger` by creating our own custom authenticationManager by extending it.
+It is named as `JwtAuthenticationManager`.
+This authentication manager basically sets a authentication object in the security context without any username or password.

+This is the valid behaviour that we want during JWT token validation since we do not want to authenticate the user again but just validate the token.

+With this, we need not use the deprecated `NoOpReactiveAuthenticationManager` and keep it clean.